 A quick online search will net you a selection of choices to go with, but some of the better-known registrars include iPage, Namecheap and GoDaddy.

 Many web hosts also provide domain registration.
 Be careful, though: the host might not be willing to transfer the domain’s ownership to you in case you wanted to change providers.
 Always read the small print.
-If this makes you nervous, check out our BlueHost review or Hostgator review for examples of two services that offer free domains and know how to treat customers right.

 Whichever route go with, though, buying a new domain name usually involves the following steps: